loozixuan/TARUMT-RSD-2123/README.md

 **Revision purpose**

 1. BACS2042 Research Method
    - Extra notes from RM slides
+   - Answer for quiz 1 - 7
 3. BACS2063 Data Structures and Algorithms
    - Most of the practical answers are included in Chapter source code
 4. BACS2163 Software Engineering